Enamel paint is oil-based, while latex paint is water-based. So, can you apply enamel over latex paint?

 - Allow the finish to dry.

-Don’t use solvent-based products to clean latex paint as it can remove the entire coating.
+Don’t clean latex paint finish with solvent-based products as it can remove it.

-If the latex paint is sealed with a topcoat, you must remove the topcoat first.
-That’s because a sealant (top coat) has a glossy finish that is water-resistant (or proof).
-The sealant will prevent enamel paint from penetrating the surface, so it won’t stick.
+If latex paint is sealed with a sealer (or topcoat), you must remove it.
+The sealer (or topcoat) has a glossy and water-resistant finish that will prevent enamel paint from penetrating the latex paint finish and sticking.

 - Apply mineral spirits over the coating.